.

 How Lab Billing Denials are Triggered

-Clean claims depend on accurate coding and adequate knowledge of payer policies and the laboratory billing process.
+The successful payment of claims depends on accurate coding and adequate knowledge of payer policies and the laboratory billing process.
 This can be a significant challenge for smaller labs, which may not have a laboratory billing specialist on staff.
 Therefore, lab managers may need to train the staff or undergo training themselves.

 “If a lab insists on manual billing and coding, they’re still going to have to spend money on training and staff,” said Abdi.
 “Coverage policies are constantly evolving, and each payer has its unique way of doing things.
 Even certified coders have a hard time navigating all that is involved.”

 Another aspect of the RCM cycle that can be problematic is timing.
-Often, denials resulting from late claim submissions cannot be contested, and the consequences for submitting claims late can be severe.
+Often, denials resulting from late claim submissions cannot be contested, and the consequences can be severe.

-Another factor complicating the laboratory billing process is the growing expectation from some payers and high-volume clients to include volume discounts and other credits directly in their contracts (often calculated daily, weekly, or monthly on a rolling basis).
-This practice became more widespread during the COVID-19 testing surge."
+Another factor complicating the laboratory revenue cycle management is the growing expectation from some payers and high-volume clients to include volume discounts and other credits directly in their contracts (often calculated daily, weekly, or monthly on a rolling basis).
+This practice became more widespread during the COVID-19 testing surge.

-With so much to lose, labs of any size can benefit from advanced technologies and revenue cycle management tools that ease lab billing and coding woes.
-Platforms like the LigoLab Medical LIS & Lab RCM Informatics Platform help labs save time and increase collectibles by adding easy-to-deploy RCM tools backed by advanced automation.
+With so much to lose, labs of any size can benefit from advanced technologies and future-ready revenue cycle management tools that ease lab billing and coding woes.
+Platforms such as the all-in-one LigoLab Medical LIS & Lab RCM Informatics Platform help labs save time and increase collectibles by adding easy-to-deploy RCM tools backed by advanced automation.

-“With all that’s at stake when it comes to lab billing, it’s important for labs to implement laboratory billing solutions that increase productivity and protect them from errors and losses,” said LigoLab CEO Suren Avunjian.
-“That’s why the LigoLab platform includes a rule engine and LIS system/lab billing automation that can be customized and easily updated.”
+“With all that’s at stake when it comes to lab billing, it’s important for labs to implement advanced laboratory billing solutions that increase productivity and protect them from errors and losses,” said LigoLab CEO Suren Avunjian.
+“That’s why the LigoLab platform includes a rule engine and both laboratory information system and lab billing automation that can be customized and easily updated.”

 “Labs and their payers can also view, in real time, everything being processed, and any necessary adjustments can be made with the simple push of a button.
 Because of this, a process that once took weeks only takes minutes, and most importantly, it’s error-free,” he continued.